jcorille-21/project-2-info-443/README.md

 ![Composite Reuse Principle 1](img/CompReuse-1.png) *Figure 35: example of Composite Reuse Principle 1`*

-Within the `./lib/cast` folder, boolean.js uses an instance of `CastError` (`throw new CastError('boolean', value, path);` ) when it can’t convert a given value to a boolean value.
+Within the `./lib/cast` folder, `boolean.js` uses an instance of `CastError` (`throw new CastError('boolean', value, path);` ) when it can’t convert a given value to a boolean value.
 Since `boolean.js` does not inherit the `CastError` itself and the `CastError` can exist by itself without `boolean.js` codes, `boolean.js` follows the Composite Reuse Principle.

 ### b: `lib/cast/string.js`

 ![](img/image8.png)
 *Figure 36: code of `lib/cast/string.js`*

-Within the `./lib/cast` folder, string.js also uses an instance of CastError (throw new CastError('string', value, path); ) when it can’t convert a given value to a String value.
-This error throwing behavior in string.js is similar to boolean.js .
+Within the `./lib/cast` folder, string.js also uses an instance of `CastError (throw new CastError('string', value, path); )` when it can’t convert a given value to a `String` value.
+This error throwing behavior in `string.js` is similar to `boolean.js` .

 ### c: `lib/schema.js`

 ![](img/image25.png)
 *Figure 37: code of `lib/schema.js`*

 Mongoose provides a `Schema.pick()` function allowing clients to “pick” a subset of schemas from the original schema.
-Mongoose will throw an instance of MongooseError object if the user does not pass an array in or the user's input is not in the original schema.
-Since this function does not inherit MongooseError but rather uses an instance of MongooseError, the `Schema.pick()` function favors composition over inheritance.
+Mongoose will throw an instance of `MongooseError` object if the user does not pass an array in or the user's input is not in the original schema.
+Since this function does not inherit `MongooseError` but rather uses an instance of `MongooseError`, the `Schema.pick()` function favors composition over inheritance.

 # System Improvement